girlscript/Girscript-Community-Website/README.md

 ## Overview

- - The GirlScript Foundation is a well-acclaimed organization in the EdTech field.
+ - The GirlScript Foundation is a well-acclaimed organization working towards introducing newbies to tech.
  - It has been successfully equipping modern youth with the new age technologies that are revolutionising the world today.
  -  It is a non-profit project brought to you by GirlScript Foundation to help beginners in the field of technology .